 Epilepsy Today latest news

-If you have any concerns about this, speak to your doctor, epilepsy nurse of pharmacist.
+If you take this version of levetiracetam, you’ll need to switch to another version.
+If you have any concerns about this, speak to your doctor, epilepsy nurse or pharmacist.

 The following versions of levetiracetam are currently out of stock in the UK:

 Accord 100mg tablets.
 Accord does not know when they will be back in stock.

 Accord 250mg tablets.
 Due back in stock from October 2017.